Yield and Measures: Future Revenue Benefit

 The main guidance on FRB is found at COG18200

-Once completed both templates must be filed in EF and Caseflow.
+Once completed the template authorised by the manager must be filed in EF and Caseflow.

 Results are recorded on Caseflow - guidance can be found under the Compliance Operational Guidance (COG) under Caseflow 2